vrchatapi/vrchatapi.github.io/NotificationAPI/Delete.md

 This API allows you to delete a notification

-The endpoint can suggest that the notification still exists, but it will just be hidden, but I could not find a way to unhide it.
+The endpoint can suggest that the notification still exists, but it will just be hidden, but we can't get these notifications using the `hidden` notification type when filtering.

 ## Request Method
 PUT